gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 If the verification is successful, the authorization server shall generate a request URI and return a JSON payload that contains `request_uri` and `expires_in` claims at the top level with 201 Created HTTP response code, as described in Section 2.2. of [@!OAuth.PAR].

 The `request_uri` shall be based on a cryptographic random value so that it is difficult to predict for an attacker.
-The request URI shall be bound to the client identifier of the client that posted the request object.
-Since the request URI can be replayed, its lifetime should be short and preferably limited to one-time use.
+The `request_uri` shall be bound to the client identifier of the client that posted the request object.
+Since the `request_uri` can be replayed, its lifetime should be short and preferably limited to one-time use.

 The value of these claims in the JSON payload shall be as follows: